nitrogen/nitrogen_core/doc/org-mode/README.markdown

 documentation I want to see added, in no particular order.

 * How to add custom Elements
-* How to add custsom Actions
+* How to add custom Actions
 * How to add custom Mobile Elements
 * How to add custom Validators
 * Tips for debugging Nitrogen app